 Given the long road by train, it pays to invest in a bit of comfort, and even if you don’t want to treat yourself to a sleeping car, it’s best to get at least a second class seat.
 Your back will thank you, and in the morning you’ll feel ready to start your adventure in Bagan.
 You can also buy snacks on the train, yet it’s good to remember that, unlike on VIP buses, blankets are not provided unless you’re in a sleeping car.
 This is an important detail to remember, as nights can be quite chilly.
 On the other hand, there’s no AC on the trains, and even though upper class cars might have a fan, you will need to dress accordingly for both hot and cold.

 The Yangon Central Railway Station is, as the name implies, located very centrally, and easy to get to.
-In Bagan, you will be dropped off at the Bagan Railway Station, which is located 3km away from the airport, and about half a kilometer away from the Highway Bus Station.
+In Bagan, you will be dropped off at the Bagan Railway Station, which is located 2 miles away from the airport, and about half a mile away from the Highway Bus Station.
 Taxis are available on site, although it’s often better to walk the short distance to the highway and get a cheaper taxi ride from there.

 Whether you take to the skies, rumble along on the train, or journey by bus, we hope you enjoy the ride and wish you safe travels!